Your Complete Guide To London’s Best Musicals | 13 Shows Worth Every Penny

 London Theatre Critics say: Evening Standard 5*; 9 Tony Awards

-SIX | Arts Theatre London
+SIX | Vaudeville Theatre

-Disney’s The Lion King | Lyceum Theatre
+The Lion King | Lyceum Theatre

 Moulin Rouge! | Piccadilly Theatre

-Drinks after: Subterranean cocktails at SOMA
+Subterranean cocktails at SOMA

-London Theatre Critics say: The Independent 4*; The Telegraph 4*
+The Independent 4*; The Telegraph 4*

-The Phantom of the Opera | Her Majesty’s Theatre
+The Phantom of the Opera | His Majesty’s Theatre

-Staying at Her Majesty’s Pleasure for over 30 years isn’t generally something to boast about.
-Staying at Her Majesty’s Theatre, however, is quite a feat – and this classic Andrew Lloyd-Webber musical has been going strong here since 1986.
+Staying at His Majesty’s Pleasure for over 30 years isn’t generally something to boast about.
+Staying at His Majesty’s Theatre, however, is quite a feat – and this classic Andrew Lloyd-Webber musical has been going strong here since 1986.
 Winner of over 70 theatre awards, it’s based on a Gaston Leroux book about a disfigured musical genius who lives beneath the Paris opera house and becomes obsessed with a gifted soprano.
 So if that sounds like something you’d be on board with, you’ll probably enjoy it.

 Dinner before: J Sheekey ought to have just the right level of grandeur to start the evening